Frequently Asked Questions

 At the moment (August 2016), I’ve been to 38 countries across 4 continents, and have been enjoying re-visiting some of those same countries to dive deeper into the culture, reunite with friends, or just make more memories.

 I’m not on a mission to visit every country in the world, but I do try to have an expansive resume so that I can truly be a resource for those who have questions or need firsthand insight about a place.

 Q: Where do you see yourself in 5 years?

 A: I greatly despise the 5-year plan because I think it really limits the ability to diverge outside of the route you have in mind to explore other opportunities.
 I truly live for my todays, because it allows me to take advantage of opportunities as they come.

 If I planned out my life 5 years ago and stuck to it, I’d be miserable, probably still living at home with my mom in Arizona, and constantly questioning where I went wrong.
 I go with the flow and trust God in all my decisions that His plan will always far surpass mine.
 And His plan for my life right now is to inspire and be inspired by the kind, happy, and incredible souls this world is blessed with.
 I feel so fortunate every day.

 Q: When will your book be published?

-A: If you’re new to the program, my e-book has already been published and you can read all about it here.
+A: It’s out and published already, yay!
+You can get the digital copy here or a paperback here.
 It includes everything you ever needed or wanted to know about jumpstarting a life of more travel, location-independence, and ultimate freedom.

 Thanks so much for listening and I hope I answered some of your questions!
 If not, feel free to drop by my Contact page and I’ll get back to you as soon as I can! 🙂